RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Prepare Log File Directories

 Create directories for logging, and modify their security attributes.
-Redis usually requires "redis_log_t" to write its logs, and "logrotate" requires "var_log_t" or "redis_log_t".
+Valkey usually requires "redis_log_t" to write its logs, and "logrotate" requires "var_log_t" or "redis_log_t".
 Note "tmp_t"-type won't work due to the policy for "logrotate".
 Enforce the attribute by "restorecon" (or using "chcon -t redis_log_t").